• Skip to primary navigation

 • I used an instant pot to cook taro because it is faster.
 Push the manual button to adjust time for 3 minutes at high pressure and natural release.
 If you dice the taro very small, I recommend manual for 2 minutes and natural release.
 Then, drain the water.

-• You also boil the taro using the top stove method.
+• You can also boil the taro using the top stove method.
 Boil for 10-15 minutes and check if it is soft.

 • I found out the best way to cook small tapioca is boiling them over the stove for 10 minutes.
 Then, cover the lid and turn off the heat for 5-8 minutes.
 Drain them and rinse with cold water.